abhisheksharma1310/frontend-challenges/results-summary-component/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Results summary component solution

-This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents